burukuru/docs/to-do-list.md

 ## GRAKN.AI Documentation "To Do" List

 This is a list of items that need to be created or extended in the GRAKN.AI documentation set.
 Feel free to add to the list to suggest other items.
 If you're keen to contribute documentation, this is the place to find a project!

 ### Documentation for Developers Using the Platform

 - Graql cheatsheet for SQL developers
 - Graql cheatsheet for Cypher developers
+- JSON migration: needs a better example and documentation (when Graql changes permit)

 #### Examples & Tutorials